Oskar Schindler: Escape to the American lines

-Schindler emigrated to Argentina in 1949, where he tried raising chickens and then nutria (coypu), a small animal raised for its fur.
+In 1949, Schindler emigrated to Argentina, where he tried raising chickens and then nutria (coypu), a small animal raised for its fur.
 When the business went bankrupt in 1958, he left his wife and returned to Germany, where he had a series of unsuccessful business ventures, including a cement factory.
-He declared bankruptcy in 1963 and suffered a heart attack the next year, which led to a month-long stay in hospital.
+He declared bankruptcy in 1963 and suffered a heart attack the next year, which led to a monthlong hospital stay.
 Remaining in contact with many of the Jews he had met during the war, including Stern and Pfefferberg, Schindler survived on donations sent by Schindlerjuden from all over the world.

+For his work during the war, on 8 May 1962, Yad Vashem invited Schindler to a ceremony in which a carob tree was planted in his honour on the Avenue of the Righteous.
+Schindler received awards for his efforts, including the German Order of Merit in 1966.
 Schindler died of liver failure on 9 October 1974.
-He is buried in Jerusalem on Mount Zion, the only member of the Nazi Party to be honoured in this way.

-For his work during the war, on 8 May 1962, Yad Vashem invited Schindler to a ceremony in which a carob tree was planted in his honor on the Avenue of the Righteous.
-He and his wife Emilie were named Righteous Among the Nations, an award bestowed by the State of Israel on non-Jews who took an active role in rescuing Jews during the Holocaust, on 24 June 1993.
-Schindler, along with Karl Plagge, Georg Ferdinand Duckwitz, Helmut Kleinicke, and Hans Walz are among the few Nazi Party members to be given this award.
-Schindler received other awards, including the German Order of Merit in 1966.
+He is buried in Jerusalem on Mount Zion, possibly the only member of the Nazi Party to be honoured in this way.
+On 24 June 1993, he and his wife were named Righteous Among the Nations, an award the State of Israel bestows on non-Jews who took an active role in rescuing Jews during the Holocaust.
+Schindler, along with Karl Plagge, Georg Ferdinand Duckwitz, Helmut Kleinicke, and Hans Walz is among the few Nazi Party members to be given this award.

-Writer Herbert Steinhouse, who interviewed Schindler in 1948, wrote: "Schindler's exceptional deeds stemmed from just that elementary sense of decency and humanity that our sophisticated age seldom sincerely believes in.
+The writer Herbert Steinhouse, who interviewed Schindler in 1948, wrote: "Schindler's exceptional deeds stemmed from just that elementary sense of decency and humanity that our sophisticated age seldom sincerely believes in.
 A repentant opportunist saw the light and rebelled against the sadism and vile criminality all around him."
 In a 1983 television documentary, Schindler is quoted as saying: "I felt that the Jews were being destroyed.
 I had to help them; there was no choice."
 In the former Czechoslovakia, his reputation is mixed, as he is negatively remembered for his service in the Abwehr and for his support of German separatism in the Sudetenland.
-Efforts to convert the factory site in Brünnlitz to a museum have failed due to a lack of financial support.